Assessment Services is committed to promoting access to education. The following services are available year-round at most NIC campuses/centres:

 The Log Scaling Assessment is available year round.
 The Log Scaling Certificate is run through Continuing Education.
 Assessments can be done on any campus or Off Campus by using the Application for Off-Campus Assessment form.

-How to Book On and Off-Campus Assessments
+How to Book an Assessment

 Placement Assessments can be completed at any NIC campus/centre or testing can be completed off campus.
 Testing usually takes place twice a week, once in the daytime and once in the evening.
 We suggest you do the testing over two sessions if you need to write both the English and the Math Assessments.
 Please contact the NIC location closest to you for more information.